One of the main advantages of using WordPress is that you don’t need to know how to write code to manage a website successfully.

 - Adding newsletter subcription forms

-- Display relevant banner ads
+- Display relevant advertising

-- Tracking scripts (e.g. Facebook Ads)
+- Conversion tracking code (e.g. Facebook Ads)

-Switch to the Text editor to paste in your code …
+(Switch to the Text editor to paste in your code)

 (Select and highlight your placeholder)

-Paste the code into your text …
+Paste the code over the highlighted placeholder …

 (Preview and test any code you add to your posts or pages)